porchdotcom/up-to-code/README.md

 ## Environment Variables

-[NPM configuration](https://docs.npmjs.com/misc/config) is passed to goldcatcher through environment variables.
+[NPM configuration](https://docs.npmjs.com/misc/config) is passed to Goldcatcher through environment variables.
 For example, if you have a private npm registry, you should configure it using `npm_config_registry=http://mynpm.example.com`.
-Anything required to access your npm host in your .npmrc file should be passed to goldcatcher through and environment variable.
+Anything required to access your npm host in your .npmrc file should be passed to Goldcatcher through and environment variable.

 ### Commonly used npm config